zldobbs/Blog/README.md

-# Blog
+# MEAN Blog
-Planned implementation of a blog, built from the ground up.
+Planned implementation of a blog, built from the ground up with the objective of learning the MEAN stack.
 Technologies I have little to no experience in will be explored, including but not limited to:

-* node
+* node, express
 * MongoDB
-* react / angular
+* angular
 * sass
 * materialize / foundation?
 * socket-io
-* OOP w/ js

 ## Personal Notes
 Specific to my implementation of this application.
 Temporary, but I will refer